double-y/sezemi2015_double-y/HirotakaTakayama.md

-#Introdaction
+#Introduction

-Hallo!
+Hello!

 My name is HirotakaTakayama.

-I rive in Tsukuba, Ibaraki, Zyapan.
+I live in Tsukuba, Ibaraki, japan.

 Thank you!